 - Minimum account size: Another benefit to smaller investors is the fact that TD Ameritrade does not have a minimum account size.

-The slightly higher commission schedule at TD Ameritrade might be explained by the fact that they offer a fairly strong range of research resources.
+You might wonder if the $0 commission fee structure means that other important benefits would be lacking; but, in fact, TD Ameritrade offers a fairly strong range of research resources.
 MoneyRates.com looked at a variety of independent ratings of the research offerings of online brokerage firms.
 TD Ameritrade came out in in the top half of the pack, with an average research rating that ranked 6th out of the 19 firms studied.

 Investors considering TD Ameritrade should be aware of a couple other factors, including their regulatory disclosure history.
 Between regulatory incidents and arbitration cases, TD Ameritrade averages 5.95 disclosable events per year, a little higher than the average of 3.96 among all the firms studied.